envico801/javascript-interview-questions/README.md

      Event delegation is a technique for listening to events where you delegate a parent element as the listener for all of the events that happen inside it.

-     For example, if you wanted to detect field changes in inside a specific form, you can use event delegation technique,
+     For example, if you wanted to detect field changes inside a specific form, you can use event delegation technique,

      ```javascript
      var form = document.querySelector("#registration-form");